 - By default, the table of metrics is filtered to show only those metrics that were last reported after the start of the selected timeframe (for example,

 Last 2 hours).
-Turn off Filter for metrics last reported after [timestamp] to see all metrics regardless of when they were last reported.
+Turn off Only show metrics reported after the start of the selected timeframe to see all metrics regardless of when they were last reported.

 - Set Favorites to

 Noto filter the table by metrics that you have favorited.

 - To favorite a metric, select the star in the Favorite column of the table.
 Favorited metrics sort to the top of the table by default.

 - To unfavorite a metric, select the star again.

 - The filter bar (Filtered by) has the following options: